rubensworks/rubensworks.net/README.md

 Fonts are self-hosted, images are served as AVIF or WebP with the original as the fallback, and every page carries its own title, description and canonical URL.

-The one piece of client-side JavaScript is the author hover card: hovering a co-author's name in a bibliography queries that person's own FOAF profile with [Comunica](https://comunica.dev/), in the browser, and shows what it finds.
+The client-side JavaScript is [Comunica](https://comunica.dev/) running in a web worker.

 The pages publish structured data about their content — RDFa, microdata and JSON-LD, using `foaf:`, `schema.org`, `bibframe:`, `vivo:`, `org:` and `cert:`.
 That is why the templates